How to Conduct Fire Safety Training for Employees: 5 Steps

 Potential fire hazards vary widely by industry, but here are some of the most common types:

-• Electrical equipment: There are many causes of electrical fires, and almost all of them are easily preventable.
+- Electrical equipment: There are many causes of electrical fires, and almost all are easily preventable.
 Frayed or faulty wiring, overloaded outlets or power strips, and space heaters are all common culprits.
-Catch problems before they become threats through regular inspections of devices and wiring.
+Regular inspections of devices and wiring can catch problems before they become threats.

-• Flammable liquids or gasses: Flammable materials are present in work environments ranging from construction sites to hospitals to kitchens.
-Thus, employees should know how to properly handle and store them.
+- Flammable liquids or gases: Flammable materials are present in work environments ranging from construction sites to hospitals to kitchens.
+Thus, employees should know how to handle and store them properly.

-• Kitchen equipment: Data from the U.S. Fire Administration indicates that 30% of workplace fires start in an office kitchen.
-Regularly check appliances for faults or defects, and do not allow them to be unattended for long periods of time.
+- Kitchen equipment: Data from the U.S. Fire Administration indicates that 30% of workplace fires start in an office kitchen.
+Regularly check appliances for faults or defects, and do not leave them unattended for long periods.

-• Combustible materials: Combustibles present a risk for both sparking and prolonging a fire.
+- Combustible materials: Combustibles present a risk for sparking and prolonging a fire.
 Certainly, chemicals and metals in industrial settings present hazards.
-But even excess dust or loose papers can have the potential to start an office fire.
+However, even excess dust or loose papers can start an office fire.

 2. Train employees on fire response

 Indecision can be deadly when a fire breaks out.
-Every second that someone spends wondering what to do, the fire can grow and spread, exacerbating an already dangerous situation.
+Every second someone wonders what to do, the fire can grow and spread, exacerbating an already dangerous situation.

 Help your employees make the right call by teaching them how to understand what type of fire they’re dealing with.
 Focus your training programs on the following information:

-Some work environments and industries will have more advanced fire suppression systems on-hand.
+Some work environments and industries will have more advanced fire suppression systems.
 In this case, it’s important to designate specific personnel as an in-house firefighting team.
-Provide them with ample training on the systems they might need to use, and instruct other employees to distance themselves from the fire as quickly as possible.
+Provide ample training on the systems they might need to use and instruct other employees to distance themselves from the fire as quickly as possible.

 3. Develop comprehensive evacuation plans

 If your employees have to evacuate due to a fire, they must understand exactly where to go and what to do.
-A robust fire evacuation plan includes far more than just emergency exits and a few maps on the wall.
-It’s a set of fire emergency action plans, responsibilities, and contingencies to make sure your entire team can reach safety.
+A robust fire evacuation plan includes far more than emergency exits and a few maps on the wall.
+It’s a set of fire emergency action plans, responsibilities, and contingencies to ensure your entire team can reach safety.

 Here are some of the critical points to include in an evacuation plan:

-• Primary and secondary evacuation routes: In a perfect world, everyone could find their nearest emergency exit and reach it.
-A building that’s on fire is hardly a perfect world, though.
-Evacuation plans need to include backup routes in case employees encounter smoke or fire on their primary route.
+- Primary and secondary evacuation routes: In a perfect world, everyone could find their nearest emergency exit and reach it.
+A building that’s on fire is hardly an ideal world, though.
+Evacuation plans must include backup routes if employees encounter smoke or fire on their primary route.

-• Items to take during evacuation: It can be tempting to grab valuable items during an evacuation.
+- Items to take during evacuation: It can be tempting to grab valuable items.
 However, this detour wastes precious time and slows down the process.
-Employees should grab their cell phone if it’s readily available, so they can check in or communicate with emergency services, but leave everything else behind.
+Employees should grab their cell phones if it’s readily available to check in or communicate with emergency services, but leave everything else behind.

-• Responsibilities during evacuation: Depending on the size of your company, designate a few key personnel to coordinate the evacuation.
+- Responsibilities during evacuation: Depending on the size of your company, designate a few key personnel to coordinate the evacuation.
 Assign route guides to direct their coworkers and facilitate a calm and orderly process.
-Floor monitors should be the last people to leave a given area, ensuring it’s empty before they depart.
-A chief “fire warden” has overall responsibility for the response, performing final checks on the facility and collecting headcounts from floor monitors.
+Floor monitors should be the last to leave a given area, ensuring it’s empty before departing.
+A chief “fire warden” is responsible for the response, performing final checks on the facility and collecting headcounts from floor monitors.

-• Designated assembly points: Once everyone has left the building, they must proceed to a designated spot and stay there until instructed to leave.
+- Designated assembly points: Once everyone has left the building, they must proceed to a designated spot and stay there until instructed to leave.
 If they depart early, it can throw off headcounts and create false alarms for missing personnel.
-Depending on the work environment and level of fire risk, consider setting a backup assembly point in the event the primary one is unsafe or inaccessible.
+Depending on the work environment and level of fire risk, consider setting a backup assembly point if the primary one is unsafe or inaccessible.

 4. Perform regular fire drills

 Practice makes perfect.
-It’s impossible to completely simulate a fire—you don’t want to set your sprinkler system off unless necessary.
-But conducting fire drills is a good way to make sure your whole organization understands your fire evacuation plan.
+Simulating a fire comprehensively is impossible—you don’t want to set your sprinkler system off unless necessary.
+However, conducting fire drills is a good way to ensure your organization understands your fire evacuation plan.

 There are several components to a successful fire drill:

-• Clear communication: Before the drill, make sure everyone understands the company’s evacuation plan and their role in it.
-Additionally, it’s important to plan the drill in advance and minimize conflicts with regular business.
+- Clear communication: Before the drill, ensure everyone understands the company’s evacuation plan and their role in it.
+Additionally, planning the drill and minimizing conflicts with regular business is essential.

-• Set goals: Collect metrics to help identify and fix shortcomings in your evacuation process.
+- Set goals: Collect metrics to help identify and fix shortcomings in your evacuation process.
 How long does the evacuation take?
-How long does it take to collect headcounts and report completion of the drill?
+How long does it take to collect headcounts and report the completion of the drill?
 What inefficiencies can you address?

-• Collect and apply feedback: Observe how employees perform in the drill, but also ask them for feedback.
+- Collect and apply feedback: Observe how employees perform in the drill and ask them for feedback.
 Are there parts of the evacuation plan they don’t understand?
 Do they need more training on how and when to help their coworkers?
 How can education programs better facilitate fire safety?

 5. Test and maintain fire safety equipment

 Lastly, it’s important to make sure you can depend on your emergency equipment if you need it.
-A fire extinguisher is of no use if it’s too old, and you don’t want to discover that when you’re literally backed into a corner.
+A fire extinguisher is useless if it’s too old, and you don’t want to discover that when you’re backed into a corner.

-Fire detection and safety equipment vary widely by workplace, but these are some of the common maintenance tasks:
+Fire detection and safety equipment vary widely by workplace, but these are some of the everyday maintenance tasks:

-• Have your fire extinguishers tested every few years and know when they need to be replaced—their lifespan depends on what type they are
+- Have your fire extinguishers tested every few years and know when they need replacing—their lifespan depends on what type they are

-Regardless of what kind of equipment your company has, keep records of your inspection and maintenance procedures as fire marshals will require them during an inspection.
-Besides that, internal accountability is key to ensuring you’re doing your best to keep people safe at work.
+Regardless of what kind of equipment your company has, keep records of your inspection and maintenance procedures, as fire marshals will require them during an inspection.
+Internal accountability is key to ensuring you’re doing your best to keep people safe at work.

 Given the speed and impact with which fires can strike, fire safety and preparedness should be a top priority for all types of businesses.
 But fire safety prevention and evacuation plans aren’t something you create once, send out to employees, and then forget about.
 From training to risk management and adapting plans to fit changing workplace conditions, fire safety management must become ingrained in your business operations.

-While every employee hopes to never need to use their fire evacuation training, they can rest easier if they’re confident your company is both committed and prepared to ensure their safety at all times.
+While every employee hopes never to need to use their fire evacuation training, they can rest easier if they’re confident your company is committed and prepared to ensure their safety at all times.